 Until 17 December 2013, Pact Group Holdings Ltd, previously Pact Group Holdings Pty Ltd, and its 100% owned Australian resident subsidiaries were members of a tax consolidated group which was formed on 1 July 2003.
 Geminder Holdings Pty Ltd, the previous parent entity of Pact, was head of this tax consolidated group.
 As a result of the initial public offering on 17 December 2013, Pact and its 100% owned Australian resident subsidiaries exited the Geminder Holdings tax consolidated group.
 Contribution amounts under the tax sharing agreement were determined and paid by the exiting Pact entities pursuant to the tax sharing agreement.
 Deeds of release were entered into and executed by the Pact entities and Geminder Holdings.
-These deeds together with the contributed amounts above resulted in the exiting entities leaving the Geminder Holdings tax consolidated group clear from any further income tax liability, relating to the period during which they were part of the Geminder Holdings tax consolidated group.
+These deeds together with the contributed amounts above resulted in the exiting entities leaving the Geminder Holdings tax consolidated group.